BUSSO-coder/multi-tool-rat-spyware/README.md

     1 Download The Latest Release From The Releases.
     2 Extract The Folder.
-    3 Open Installer.bat
+    3 Open Installer&builder.bat
-    4 Open Builder.Bat
-    5 Your File Is In The Dist Folder.
+    4 Your File Is In The Dist Folder.